What is high blood pressure?

 - Choose aerobic activities such as walking, biking, or swimming.

 - Start slowly and increase activity gradually.
-Aim for a regular routine of activity three to five times a week for 30 to 45 minutes each session.
+Aim for a regular routine of activity five times a week for 30 to 45 minutes each session.

 What should I know about blood pressure medicine?

 There are many different medicines to treat high blood pressure, and you might need to take medicine from now on.
-If you are told by your health care provider to take high blood pressure medicine, be sure to follow the exact directions.
+If your healthcare provider tells you to take high blood pressure medicine, be sure to follow the exact directions.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.